kyma-incubator/compass/components/connector/docs/api/08-establish-secure-connection-with-compass.md

 ---
-title: Establish secure connection with Compass
+title: Establish a secure connection with Compass
 type: Tutorials
 ---